 Stop giving people credit that they haven’t earned.

-No one should get to experience the benefits of being in an intimate relationship with you without commitment.
+No one should get to experience the benefits of being in an intimate relationship with you without commitment (if that’s what you want).

 And remember – boyfriend/girlfriend status, engagements, and even marriages are not a precursor to emotional and physical commitment – consistent patters (made up of consistent actions) are.